annikadl/ros2_aruco/README.md

 ### Behavior
 At the very beginning the node sets up a publisher for annotated images and subscribers for the raw camera feed and ArUco marker detections;then it initializes a CvBridge for ROS-OpenCV conversions and an image container for processing frames.

-After the initialization process, the implemented logic is the following:
+After the initialization process, the implemented logic follows these steps.
-- the robot rotates, storing the ID of the seen markers and publishing their image as soon as it sees them for the first time;
+1. The robot starts rotating.
+During the rotation, it sees the Aruco Markers previously placed in the environment.
+The IDs of the markers are retrieved from the information of the camera and properly stored in a list of markers seen for the first time.
+Every time the robot sees a new marker, it suddenly publishes a picture of them on the custom topic  `detected_marker_image_topic`.
+2. The robot continues until all the five markers have been detected at least once.
-- once the markers have been seen at least one time, the list containing the IDs is sorted and the robot looks for them one at a time;
+3. Once the markers have been seen at least one time, the list containing the IDs is sorted to plan how to publish their image in the correct order.
+To switch to this modality, in which the robot looks for a desired marker, the boolean flag `first_sight` is used.
+4. and the robot looks for them one at a time;

+5.
 - when the desired marker is found, a frame containing it is published one more time;
 - once the sorted list is over, i.e. all the markers' images have been published again in the correct order, the program ends.